 I start to give does a very small amount of grain, about a half a cup, the last week of pregnancy.
 On the milk stand after giving birth they get as much alfalfa as they can eat before I’m done milking and their grain ration.
 How much grain they receive depends on their condition and production.
 I typically give about 1 lb grain for every 3 lbs of milk produced daily and adjust according to the individual’s condition.

 In addition to the problems it can cause bucks and wethers, grain is also not great for the rumen and if fed out of proportion can cause ketosis, acidosis, and hypocalcemia.
 If grain is fed too much or too early to pregnant does, it can also cause fetuses to grow too large and result in birthing complications.
 The food needs of the doe do not change at all during the first two months of pregnancy.
 After that, the doe will naturally increase her consumption of hay/forage.
-After my first year of raising goats and dealing with a c-section from a set of very overgrown twins, which I believe to be because I overfed the doe, I have not given pregnant does grain until the last week of pregnancy, and I believe this works very well.
+After my first year of raising goats and dealing with a c-section from a set of overgrown twins compounded by a narrow pelvis, which I believe to be because I overfed the doe, I have not given pregnant does grain until the last week of pregnancy, and this works very well.
 Does who are being milked while pregnant continue to get a milking ration up until they are dried off for two months before kidding again, because they still need those extra calories for production.
 Extra calories given a dry pregnant doe go straight to the kids.
 There are exceptions — I have given grain to pregnant doe once who dropped condition due to parasites.
 However, in an otherwise healthy doe in good condition, she doesn’t need the extra grain.

 I feed dried red raspberry leaf to does starting about a month or two from kidding date.
 The raspberry leaf is beneficial to the uterus and also contains calcium, which is vital to lactating does to prevent hypocalcemia.
 I also offer Icelandic kelp to my herd year round.
 While most people provide kelp free-choice, it is so pricey that I instead set it out once a week.
 Mondays are “kelp days,” and the goats love it.